OpenDSA/OpenDSA/RST/source/HashCImproved.rst

 We can get that result with this secondary hash function:
 :math:`\textbf{h}_2(k) = (((k/M) \mod (M/2)) * 2) + 1`.

-.. inlineav:: collisionCON7 slideshow
+.. inlineav:: collisionCON7
    :output: show

-.. inlineav:: collisionCON8 slideshow
+.. inlineav:: collisionCON8
    :output: show

 Now you can try it yourself.